tharzen/php-interpreter/README.md

 Each environment has a symbol table which contains each symbol's memory address in Heap so we can locate each symbol.

 ### Evaluation
-Generally, the evaluator evaluates statements and expressions which cause some side effects in environments.
+Generally, the evaluator evaluates statements and expressions which will cause some side effects in environments.

 For evaluating expressions, the general idea is to put a AST node into stack and then pop it, evaluate it.